2018 an eventful year with the significant indices bleeding after a stunning show in 2017.

 Following are the key sectors that are likely to drive growth in India

-The government, in September 2014, unveiled “Make in India” initiative.
+The government, in September 2014, unveiled the “Make in India” initiative.

 This initiative has helped India enter the modern world.
 Government’s plan to develop the “industrial corridors and smart cities” and repair existing infrastructures such as airports, highways, schools, and hospitals is likely to push growth in the infrastructure and allied sector such as Cement, Steel, etc.